starship/starship/docs/ru-RU/config/README.md

 ## Zig

-By default the the `zig` module shows the currently installed version of Zig. Модуль будет показан, если любое из следующих условий соблюдено:
+By default the the `zig` module shows the currently installed version of Zig.
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file